arskom/spyne/doc/source/manual/usermanager.rst

         permissions = Permission.customize(max_occurs='unbounded')

-Here, we need to use the :func:`rpclib.model._base.ModelBase.customize` call because calling a ``ComplexModel`` child instantiates that class, whereas calling a ``SimpleModel`` object returns a duplicate of that class.
+Here, we need to use the :func:`rpclib.model._base.ModelBase.customize` call because calling a ``ComplexModel`` child instantiates that class, whereas calling a ``SimpleModel`` child returns a duplicate of that class.
 The ``customize`` function just sets given arguments as class attributes to ``cls.Attributes`` class.
 You can refer to the documentation of each class to see which member of the ``Attributes`` class is used for the given object.

 Here, we define a function to be called for every method call.
 It instantiates the ``UserDefinedContext`` class and sets it to the context object's ``udc``